iTwin/itwinjs-core/core/frontend-devtools/README.md

   * "clear": Clear all clip colors
   * "inside `<color string>` | clear": Set or clear an inside clip color
   * "outside  `<color string>` | clear": Set or clear an outside clip color
+* `fdt sourceId from elemId` and `fdt elemId from sourceId` - Converts between the Id of an element in the iModel and the corresponding object in the source document from which it originated.
+Outputs the result to IModelApp.notifications.
+*   * `id=`: the source aspect Id or element Id.
+*   * `copy=`: (optional) 1 to copy the resultant Id to the system clipboard.